Finding our Flow

 Before taking on Lazy Duck full time Sarah was business manager for artist Yvonne Coomber, working together since 2010 and supporting her to become the UK’s favourite wildflower artist.
 She is now using her network and knowledge to drive Lazy Duck marketing activity while layering an intrinsic sense of space, style and function onto our huts and site.
 This move has allowed her to return to a first passion of health and well-being.
 A qualified massage and yoga practitioner, she has set up in our Well Being Studio, putting together bespoke therapy packages and is on her way to creating a wild spa on-site.
 She will be delighted to discuss individual requests and requirements for any of her treatments.
 You will often find Sarah at Loch Garten, a favourite local spot for wild swimming, paddle boarding and canoeing, or mountain biking the forest trails and walking in the hills – with a broad smile on her face.

 Phil is a dreamer and traveller.
 There are few corners of the UK he hasn’t lived and worked in.
 By trade he is a build project manager, landing and delivering a life changing opportunity to manage the manufacture of Glasgow 2014 Commonwealth Games Podiums, Medal Trays and Athlete Gifts.
 Phil has set to work on all things operational at Lazy Duck, refurbishing the Lookout Bunkhouse and Homestead.
-An erstwhile endurance mountain bike racer, when he isn’t tinkering in the workshop, Phil is in the process of becoming a qualified mountain bike guide with Glenmore Lodge and falling in love with the local trails, banking up some fantastic routes and loops.
-He is training and gunning for his first Cairngorms Loop.
+An erstwhile endurance mountain bike racer, when he isn’t tinkering in the workshop, Phil is pouring over maps before venturing out to find out if mountain bike routes flow as he wants them to for guiding.